alexpg7/Flower-Classifier/README.md

 )
 ```

-After approximately X minutes, we have our model trained.
-We can plot the accuracies and loss functions of the different trainig/validation sets/:
+After approximately 11 minutes, we have our model trained.
+We can plot the accuracies and loss functions of the different trainig/validation sets:

 ```Python
 # define the y values of the plots